directvt/vtm/doc/settings.md

 - Hardcoded settings
   - See [/src/vtm.xml](../src/vtm.xml) for reference.
 - `--config <file>` CLI option
-  - Instead of the path to the configuration file, the configuration body itself can be specified (this case is detected by the keyword `<config` at the beginning).
+  - The current configuration can be patched by specifying a configuration fragment in plain text in place of the configuration file path (this case is detected by the `<config` keyword at the beginning).
     `command line`:
     ```bash
     vtm -c "<config><term><scrollback size=1000000 growstep=100000/></term></config>" -r term